David Beckham: 1996–1998: First-choice and inheriting No. 7 shirt

 "It changed my life.
 The ball seemed to be in the air for hours and it all went quiet.
 Then the ball went in and it just erupted.
 I was on cloud nine."

-— —Beckham on the goal from the half-way line against Wimbledon in August 1996 that made him a household name.
+— —Beckham on the goal from the halfway line against Wimbledon in August 1996 that made him a household name.
 It was ranked number 18 on Channel 4's poll of the 100 Greatest Sporting Moments.

 At the beginning of the 1996–97 season, Beckham was given the number 10 shirt that had most recently been worn by Mark Hughes.
 On 17 August 1996 (the first day of the Premier League season), Beckham became something of a household name when he scored a spectacular goal in a match against Wimbledon.
-With United leading 2–0, Beckham noticed that Wimbledon's goalkeeper Neil Sullivan was standing a long way out of his goal, and hit a shot from the halfway line – 57 yd out – that floated over the goalkeeper and into the net.
+With United leading 2–0, Beckham noticed that Wimbledon's goalkeeper Neil Sullivan was standing a long way out of his goal, and hit a shot from the halfway line that floated over the goalkeeper and into the net.

 His goal celebration saw him raise his arms and walk away smiling rather than run as he often would.
 In a UK poll conducted by Channel 4 in 2002, the British public voted the goal No.18 of the 100 Greatest Sporting Moments.
 In a 2016 Sky Sports poll, it was ranked the best opening day goal in Premier League history.
 During the 1996–97 season, Beckham became an automatic first-choice player at Manchester United, helping them to retain the Premier League title, and was voted PFA Young Player of the Year by his peers.
 Prior to the 1997–98 season, Beckham inherited the number 7 shirt, a number previously worn by such United greats as George Best and Eric Cantona.
 Manchester United started the season well but erratic performances in the second half of the season saw United finish second behind Arsenal.
-Beckham had the most assists in the league with 13, while his nine Premier League goals included a free kick from the edge of the 18 yd box against Manchester United's arch rivals Liverpool at Anfield.
+Beckham had the most assists in the league with 13, while his nine Premier League goals included a free kick from the edge of the 18-yard box against Manchester United's arch rivals Liverpool at Anfield.